burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 24. C++ allows declaration in conditions, and it's not allowed in C.

-25. There is no such type as a reference in C. (References are described in "С++2003, 8.3.2.
-References").
+25. There is no such type as a reference in C. References are described in "С++2003, 8.3.2.
+References".

 26. There are no overloaded functions in C.